RheaAyase/jekyll-rhea/_posts/2024-07-25-windows-games-on-linux-ubi.md

   - You want to move entire `<ID>/pfx/drive_c/` from the installer `<ID>` we noted earlier to the launcher one.
 Verify you're moving the correct files - it should have the launcher.exe in it.
 We want it in the new "launcher" app folder.
 Once you are certain which one is which, I recommend you to delete the `drive_c` in the destination before cut&paste of the correct files.
 5. Go to the Properties on the newer app yet again -> Fix the name, change the Target to the correct folder/launcher.exe as well as the Start In location.

 You're done.
 Verify that it's functional!
-You can now run it, use it, install your gacha games, etc.
+You can now run it, use it, install all the Ubisoft games you like, etc.

 Cleanup and optional improvements: